CommE2E/comm/docs/dev_environment.md

 ## Redis

-We use Redis on the server side as a message broker.
+We use Redis on the keyserver side as a message broker.

 ```
 brew install redis; brew upgrade redis